 Recognizing excellence in leadership for the health of our community and planet.

-I build hardware and software tools that improve our understanding of the world.
-My work involves atmospheric modeling, data mining, machine learning, HPC and cloud computing, server/network administration, and hardware and software development for measurement data systems.
+I build tools to improve our understanding of the world.
+My work involves atmospheric modeling, big data architecture, machine learning, HPC and cloud computing, server/network administration, and measurement control system development.

-I've designed trace gas and air quality measurement systems and analysis frameworks for Google Street View cars, Salt Lake City's TRAX light-rail system, a van based mobile laboratory, and a network of autonomous sites operating in Northern Utah.
-These data paired with atmospheric models are used to quantify the urban carbon cycle, spatially correlate pollution exposure with cardiovascular and respiratory illness, estimate bulk methane fluxes from developing oil and gas basins, and examine chemical processes driving the formation of aerosol pollutants.
+I've designed measurement systems and analysis frameworks for Google Street View cars, Salt Lake City's light-rail system, vehicle based mobile laboratories, and multiple networks of remote measurement systems.
+These data paired with atmospheric models are used to quantify the urban carbon cycle, spatially correlate pollution exposure with cardiovascular and respiratory illness, estimate bulk methane fluxes from developing oil and gas basins, and examine chemical processes driving the formation of aerosols.

-When I'm not working, you can find me skiing or climbing mountains.
+When I'm not working, you can usually find me climbing mountains.

 An open source lagrangian particle dispersion model